OpenNebula/docs/source/open_cluster_deployment/storage_setup/netapp_ds.rst

 NetApp ONTAP Setup
 ================================================================================

 The NetApp system requires specific configurations.
-This driver operates using a Storage VM that provides iSCSI connections, with volumes/LUNs mapped directly to each host after API creation.
+This driver operates using a Storage VM that provides iSCSI connections, with volumes/LUNs mapped directly to each host after creation.
 Configure and enable the iSCSI protocol according to your infrastructure requirements.

 1. Define Aggregates/Local Tiers for your Storage VM:

    - In ONTAP System Manager: **Storage > Storage VMs > Select your SVM > Edit > Limit volume creation to preferred local tiers**
-   - Assign at least one aggregate/tier and note their UUID(s) for later use
+   - Assign at least one aggregate/tier and note their UUID(s) from the URL for later use

 2. To enable capacity monitoring:

    - Enable *Enable maximum capacity limit* on the same Edit Storage VM screen
    - If not configured, set ``DATASTORE_CAPACITY_CHECK=no`` in both of the OpenNebula datastores' attributes

-3. No automated snapshot configuration is required - OpenNebula handles this.
+3. This driver will manage the snapshots so do not enable any automated snapshots for this SVM, they will not be picked up by OpenNebula automatically unless made through OpenNebula.

+4. If you do not plan to use the administrator account, you should create a new user with all API permissions and assign it to the SVM.

 Frontend Setup
 ================================================================================

-The frontend requires network access to the NetApp ONTAP API endpoint and proper NFS/iSCSI configuration:
+The frontend requires network access to the NetApp ONTAP API endpoint:

 1. API Access:

-   - Ensure network connectivity to the NetApp ONTAP API interface
+   - Ensure network connectivity to the NetApp ONTAP API interface, the datastore will be in ERROR state if the API is not accessible or the SVM cannot be monitored properly.

-2. NFS Exports:

-   - Add to ``/etc/exports`` on the frontend:

-     - Per-datastore: ``/var/lib/one/datastores/101``
-     - Shared datastores: ``/var/lib/one/datastores``

-.. note:: The frontend only needs to mount System Datastores, **not** Image Datastores.

-3. iSCSI Initiators:

-   - Configure initiator security in NetApp Storage VM:

-     - **Storage VM > Settings > iSCSI Protocol > Initiator Security**
-     - Add initiators from ``/etc/iscsi/initiatorname.conf`` (all nodes and frontend)

-   - Discover and login to the iSCSI targets

-     - ``iscsiadm -m discovery -t sendtargets -p <target_ip>`` for each iSCSI target
-     - ``iscsiadm -m node -l`` to login to all discovered targets

-4. Persistent iSCSI Configuration:

-   - Set ``node.startup = automatic`` in ``/etc/iscsi/iscsid.conf``

-Node Setup
+Frontend & Node Setup
 ================================================================================

-Configure nodes with persistent iSCSI connections and NFS mounts:
+Configure both the frontend and nodes with persistent iSCSI connections:

 1. iSCSI Initiators: